Your Guide to Aviator Sunglasses

 Are Aviator Sunglasses Unisex?

 Just keep in mind the sizing of your frames while shopping for your perfect pair of aviators.
 Some may need to look for a narrower lens width, which fits smaller faces best.
-Our chic Prescott frame is a perfect choice for people with narrower faces.
+Our chic Hayden frame is a perfect choice for people with narrower faces.

 On the opposite end of the spectrum, people with wider faces may need to shop for a larger than average frame.
 Look for a lens length of 60mm or more, like the oversized square Harvey.
 For more help finding the perfect frame to fit your face, check out this useful sizing guide.